72 tennis players in lockdown after virus cases on flights - WTMJ

 “It’s a tough situation.
 We’ve got to do whatever we can to make it as fair as possible for those players that are in lockdown.”

-British player Heather Watson said on Twitter that she and others who arrived from Abu Dhabi “are NOT allowed out (of) our rooms.”
-She posted the notification that she and others who were on the flight received informing them of the quarantine.

-Being unable to leave their room would mean the only workouts they’d be able to have would be on exercise equipment left in the rooms of all of the players.
+Being unable to leave their hotel rooms would mean the only workouts they’re able to have would be on exercise equipment left in the rooms of all 72 players in lockdown.

-Other players will be allowed to train under strict conditions and with supervision, although those practice sessions in Melbourne had been delayed while health authorities waited to receive all the coronavirus tests.
+Those players not in lockdown will be allowed to train under strict conditions and with supervision.

 Tiley said there were no plans to delay the Australian Open any further — it’s already starting three weeks later than usual — although organizers were reviewing the schedule for the warmup tournaments starting Feb.
 1 to find ways to make it easier for those players in strict quarantine to prepare.